flower delivery auckland

 • Ururangi is the star associated with the winds.

-• Pōhutukawa is the star associated with those that have passed on.
+• Pōhutukawa is the star associated with those that have passed on and taking time to remember and honour our Tipuna.

 • Hiwa-i-te-rangi is the star associated with granting our wishes, and realising our aspirations for the coming year.